fsuri/Pequin-Artifact/RunningExperiments.md

    ![image](https://user-images.githubusercontent.com/42611410/129566877-87000119-c43b-4fa2-973a-2a9e571d9351.png)

    Throughput:

    ![image](https://github.com/user-attachments/assets/7a4c841d-fded-4660-9ddb-0b71401233da)

    Latency:

    ![image](https://github.com/user-attachments/assets/71878eec-8e34-4ded-b8b6-0b5aa98c6abb)

 ## (5) Reproducing experiment claims 1-by-1

-Next, we will go over each included experiment individually to provide some pointers.
+Next, we will go over each experiment individually to provide some pointers.
 All of our experiment configurations can be found under `experiment-configs`.

 <!-- **TODO CHANGE **
 We have included our experiment outputs for easy cross-validation of the claimed througput (and latency) numbers under `/sample-output/ValidatedResults`.